Stocks slide, dollar climbs as taper and virus fears combine

 - Asia ex-Japan stock index at lowest since Dec.
 2020

-HONG KONG/SINGAPORE, Aug 19 (Reuters) - Asian stocks slumped to their lowest levels this year and the dollar hit 10-month highs on Thursday as a double-whammy of worries about global growth and an end to central bank support drove nervous investors toward safety.
+HONG KONG/SINGAPORE, Aug 19 (Reuters) - Asian stocks slumped to their lowest levels this year and the dollar hit 10-month highs on Thursday as a double-whammy of worries about global growth and an end to central bank support drove nervous investors toward safe assets.

 Commodities were also sold with oil down for a sixth straight session and at three-month lows, while growth bellwether copper fell to a two-month trough.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) dropped 1.5% to its lowest level since December.
-S&P 500 futures fell 0.1% and Euro STOXX 50 futures were off 0.63% by midway through the Asia day.
+MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) dropped 1.63% to its lowest level since December.
+S&P 500 futures fell 0.4% and Euro STOXX 50 futures were off 0.86% towards the end of the Asia day.

+Japan's Nikkei share average (.N225) fell 1.1% to its lowest since early January pulled down by Toyota Motor (7203.T) whose shares tumbled on news that it will slash its output by 40% next month due to a chip shortage.

 "You can't find a bull out there," said Kay Van-Petersen, a global macro strategist at Saxo Capital Markets in Singapore.

-He said "an accumulation of things," from the spread of the Delta virus variant to a tech crackdown in China and the impression from Federal Reserve minutes that a slowdown in asset purchases looms was enough to sink fragile sentiment in Asia.
+He said "an accumulation of things," from the spread of the Delta virus variant to a tech crackdown in China and the impression from Federal Reserve minutes that a slowdown in asset purchases looms, was enough to hit fragile sentiment in Asia.

-The dollar rose 0.3% to $1.1665 per euro , hitting its highest since November 2020 along with the dollar index as the greenback made 2021 peaks on the Australian and New Zealand dollars.
+The dollar rose 0.35% to $1.167 per euro , hitting its highest since November 2020 along with the dollar index as the U.S. currency scaled 2021 peaks on the Australian and New Zealand dollars.

+Selling pressure in stock markets extended from Chinese tech shares to semiconductors and miners.
+The rout even led to Taiwan's Finance Ministry calling state-owned banks to suggest they buy an "appropriate" amount of stocks, Reuters reported, citing five people familiar with the matter.

 "The spreading Delta variant is pushing down economic growth," said Ayako Sera, market strategist at Sumitomo Mitsui Trust Bank.